Skip to main content

 “We’ve seen an increase each year after year because the prices of homes are going up,” said Armine Arutunian.
 She is a loan consultant at New American Funding in Downey, Calif., outside of Los Angeles.

-These loans have a slightly different set of guidelines, as they are regulated by different agencies.
+Non-conforming loans have a slightly different set of guidelines, as they are regulated by different agencies.
+Here’s a look at several types of loans.

 FHA loans: These mortgages may help buyers with lower credit scores and more debt qualify for a mortgage.
 They are generally popular with first-time buyers who may also have lower down payments.
 That’s because with an FHA loan buyers may be able to put down as little as 3.5% of the sale price of their homes.
 The loans are backed by the Federal Housing Administration.